tcard/sgo/README.md

 response.Body.Close() // This line crashes! response.Body is nil.
 ```

-In SGo, this situation is avoided all together.
+In SGo, this situation is avoided altogether.
 This line:

 ```go
 response := &Response{Body: nil} // Doesn't compile in SGo!
 An interface, like io.ReadCloser, can't be nil.